 No need to wait for pumpkin spice season.
 You can share your favourite fall flavour with your pooch all year round!
 Our list of the best pumpkin dog treats is sure to have your dog begging for more.

 Pumpkin aids in digestion by providing a nutritious fibre source that helps regulate the speed of digestion and acts as a bulking agent to improve stool quality.
-It's great in a pinch for quick digestive relief but can also be used preventatively to support regular digestion.
+Though treats may only offer a small dose of this digestion-friendly ingredient, it can help to buffer overall digestive support.

-Pumpkin also contains high quantities of Vitamin A, E, and Zinc play an important role in skin and coat health and vision and provide antioxidants to protect against disease-causing free radicals that can damage cells, leading to possible health concerns like cancer.
+Nutrients like Vitamin A, E, and Zinc all play an important role in skin and coat health and vision.
+Pumpkin also provides antioxidants to protect against disease-causing free radicals that can damage cells, leading to possible health concerns like cancer.
+In combination with a complete and balanced diet, pumpkin dog treats can help to boost these vital nutrient in your pet's diet.

 Check out 10 Benefits of Pumpkin for Dogs to learn more about how to add pumpkin to your dog's diet.